Abtei Säckingen. Foto/Photo: TES

 Glarus and St. Fridolin remind us of the long association with the monastery.

-The abbey church, named Fridolin Minster, is a Gothic building built in 1343-1360 on the foundations of Ottoman and Romanesque predecessors.
-The Baroque restoration began in 1698 and defined the present image of the church.
+The abbey church, named Fridolin Minster, is a Gothic building constructed between 1343 and 1360 on the foundations of Ottoman and Romanesque predecessors.
+The Baroque and Rococo restorations began in 1678 and 1753 and define the present image of the church.
 The coat of arms of the canton of Glarus still shows Fridolin as the patron.

 (Source: www.sueddeutscher-barock.ch).